Business Licenses and Permits

 Here's one way to look at the difference:

 A nail salon or hairdresser must have a business permit and (usually) a health permit, and the nail technologist or hairdresser must be licensed.

 Licenses and Permits for Business Startup

-Federal Business Licenses and Permits
+Federal Licenses and Permits

-State Permits and Licenses
+State Licenses and Permits

 Your state will require you to have several different types of licenses and permits, depending on what kind of business you are starting, whether you have employees and if you are selling products or services.
-You may need a professional license or another special state license.

 Local Business Permits